 Books are still available for all year groups to take out by:

 - Visiting St. Aidan’s Virtual Library Catalogue to choose your book

 The extensive book stock is continually updated.
 In addition to books to support the curriculum areas there is a wide ranging collection of fiction books.
 Daily newspapers and a selection of periodicals are also available.
 Online resources are available for students.

 Books may be borrowed for three weeks but can be renewed for longer by asking one of the Librarians.
 Overdue book fines are 10p per day.
 Reference books, such as encyclopaedias and dictionaries must not be removed from the Library.
 Pupils aged 12 and over are allowed to borrow teenage and adult stock without restriction.

-Click here to find out more about suggested reading lists.
 Further lists are available from the Library.